Dialectal Coverage And Generalization in Arabic Speech Recognition: Joint Models Dialect ID

 \subsection{Dialect ID}

 We trained another model with the aforementioned joint dataset, but with the inclusion of explicit dialect identifiers.
-We augmented the dictionary with special tokens for dialect IDs, and used them to prepend the decoding string: \\ \\ \texttt{<S> DIALECT T$_{1}$ T$_{2}$ ...
-T$_{n}$ </S>} \\
+We augmented the dictionary with special tokens for dialect IDs, and used them to prepend the decoding string: